Vishuddhi Chakra

 There is a beautiful story in Indian Mythology, where Gods and Demons worked together in order to draw out of the depths of the ocean the divine nectar that would grant them immortality.
 In order to stir its waters, they used a mountain, the Mandara, which was submerged upside-down in the sea as a stirring rod, and a snake, Vasuki, which they wrapped around the mountain like a rope.
 For hundreds of years, Gods and Demons pushed and pulled the snake in turn from the tail and from the head, trying to make it move the mountain.
 They did it with such determination, that the snake got tired and started producing a poison from its mouth.
 A poison so strong that it could destroy everything.
 At that moment, God Shiva appeared.
 He swallowed the poison, all at once, and the poison was purified in his neck without harming him (and that’s why one of his names is Neelakanta, “the one with the blue throat”).

 This story, among others, teaches us that the poison of life is easy to digest when the Vishuddhi Chakra is awakened.
 An open Vishuddhi Chakra represents a broadened state of perception.
 Life itself is considered to be a sponsor of experiences, which lead to a deeper understanding.
 There is no good or evil, or any negative event that we must avoid.
 Even the negative aspects are integrated in the all-encompassing shape of existence.
-With an awakened Vishuddhi, even the poisonous and negative life experiences can be absorbed and transformed into a a state of bliss.
+With an awakened Vishuddhi, even the poisonous and negative life experiences can be absorbed and transformed into a state of wisdom and bliss.